trixiahorner/Atomic_Red_Team/README.md

 7. Switch to command terminal and you should see Bluespawn alerts
 <img src="https://github.com/trixiahorner/Bluespawn/blob/main/images/B3.png?raw=true" height="80%" width="80%" alt="atomictest"/>
+Bluespawan easily detected T1004.
+I tried running a few other tests: T1013 and T1015, and it was not detected.
+From an active blue team perspective, this is a gap in our security support structure.
 <br>
 <br>

-8. In powershell, we need to return the environment to its original state after the attack.
+9. In powershell, we need to return the environment to its original state after the attack.
 We do this with the *-cleanup* command
 ```
 C:\AtomicRedTeam\invoke-atomicredteam> Invoke-AtomicTest All -Cleanup
 ```